gumaerc-testorg/21h.225j-spring-2004/content/pages/readings.md

 Kerber, Linda K. and Jane Sherron DeHart.
 "The Many Frontiers of Industrializing America, 1820-1880."
 In _Women's America: Refocusing the_ _Past_.
 5th ed., ed.
 Linda K. Kerber and Jane Sherron DeHart.
 New York, NY: Oxford University Press, 1999, pp. 263-266.
 ISBN: 9780195121803.

-Crane, Stephen. _Maggie, A Girl of the Streets and Other Short Fiction._ New York: Bantam, 1986. ([Download](http://www.gutenberg.org/ebooks/447) a version of this text from Project Gutenberg.)
+Crane, Stephen. _Maggie, A Girl of the Streets and Other Short Fiction._ New York: Bantam, 1986. ({{% resource_link "24d939ea-acb7-426b-b2f1-e028aee7ca5f" "Download" %}} a version of this text from Project Gutenberg.)

 Far, Sui Sin. _Mrs.
 Spring Fragrance and Other Writings_, ed.
 Amy Ling and Annette White-Parks.
 Urbana, IL: University of Illinois Press, 1995, selected stories.
 ISBN: 9780252021336.